8 Highly Rated Nicaragua Eco-Resorts for Surfers

 It’s an awesome spot for beginners wanting to learn to surf, with lessons available tailored to your skill level.

 Additionally, you can join daily yoga sessions in the bamboo shala or take a dip in the refreshing pool.
-A good choice of vegan and vegetarian meals are available at the on-site restaurant.
+A good choice of vegan and vegetarian meals is available at the on-site restaurant.

 Buena Vista Surf Club